ibm-cloud-docs/ContinuousDelivery/private_workers.md

 Complete the following steps to update the API key for use with the {{site.data.keyword.deliverypipeline}} Private Worker tool integration:

 1. On the DevOps dashboard, on the **Toolchains** page, click a toolchain to open its Overview page.
-Alternatively, on the app's Overview page, on the Continuous delivery card, click **View Toolchain**, and then click **Overview**.
+Alternatively, on the app's Overview page, on the Continuous delivery card, click **View Toolchain**.
-1. On the card for the {{site.data.keyword.deliverypipeline}} Private Worker tool integration that you want to modify, click the menu to access the configuration options.
+1. On the card for the {{site.data.keyword.deliverypipeline}} Private Worker tool integration that you want to modify, click the menu, and then click **Configure** to access the configuration options.
 1. Specify your new API key.
 1. Click **Save Integration**.